mozilla/firefox-translations-training/docs/opus-trainer.md

 Ability to split training into multiples stages.
 Each stage is configurable to use a mix of different datasets.

-We use it to pretrain the teacher model on the augmented dataset that includes the original parallel corpus and back-translaitons and then continue training on the original parallel corpus only (see [teacher config](https://github.com/mozilla/firefox-translations-training/tree/main/pipeline/train/configs/opustrainer/teacher.yml)).
+We use it to pretrain the teacher model on the augmented dataset that includes the original parallel corpus and back-translations and then continue training on the original parallel corpus only (see [teacher config](https://github.com/mozilla/firefox-translations-training/tree/main/pipeline/train/configs/opustrainer/teacher.yml)).

 ## Configuration